renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.scrollbar_size = 24

-    The height of vertical scrollbars, and width of vertical scrollbars.
+    The height of horizontal scrollbars, and width of vertical scrollbars.

 .. var:: gui.scrollbar_tile = True